annlew/traj/README.md

 # TrajectoryScripts
 This repository includes trajectory scripts for computing and plotting forecast trajectories

-The atos branch is prepared for running on Atos hpc/ecs and requires access to the lagranto installation of Moritz Pickl and Oden location from Linus Manusson's ftp server.
+The atos branch is prepared for running on Atos hpc/ecs and requires access to the lagranto installation of Moritz Pickl.
+ECaccess job submission also requires access to Linus Manusson's ftp server to fetch Oden location.
 Upload of data is done to box.

 ## Preparations